-While socially unacceptable snoring might be cause for jokes among friends and family and/or frustration for bed partners, it may actually be a bigger personal problem for them (the snorer).
+While socially unacceptable snoring might be cause for jokes among friends and family and/or frustration for bed partners, it may actually be a bigger personal problem for the snorer.
 While bed partner’s sleep might be disrupted, SUS is a primary symptom of a serious medical condition and sleep disorder called obstructive sleep apnea (OSA), which can have significant health consequences.

-Knowing the differences and telltale signs between socially unacceptable snoring and SUSU causes by sleep apnea are important.
+Knowing the differences and telltale signs between socially unacceptable snoring and SUS caused by sleep apnea are important.
 Identifying the potential problem underlying your chronic snoring is the first step to getting healthy again.

 Non-OSA Causes Socially Unacceptable Snoring

 While socially unacceptable snoring may be caused by OSA, it’s important also point out that it can be simply be caused by:

 - Physical characteristics of face/nose/sinuses